CartoDB/Windshaft/README.md

 addition to keeping the served maps fresh should the underlying data change or be updated.
 It is not, however, a full caching solution.

 Should your data be less dynamic, you may want to consider improving performance by adding a simple HTTP cache such as Varnish infront of the tile url or your own custom cache implementation.
+Also, see notes below on caching

 Concurrency